-Cumulative Consolidated Financial Results for the Second Quarter (April 1, 2015 - September 30, 2015)
+Cumulative Consolidated Financial Results for the First Quarter (April 1, 2015 - June 30, 2015)

-In the cumulative consolidated second quarter of the fiscal year ending March 31, 2016, the Yahoo Japan Group recorded revenue growth of 22.4% compared with the same period last year mainly due to the increase in the revenue of Display Advertising, conversion of ASKUL Corporation from an affiliated company under the equity-method to a consolidated subsidiary in late August 2015 and the consolidation of YJ Card Corporation during the last fiscal year.
+In the cumulative consolidated first quarter of the fiscal year ending March 31, 2016 the Yahoo Japan Group recorded double-digit revenue growth compared with the same quarter last year due to the increase in the revenue of Display Advertising and auction-related revenue, and the consolidation of YJ Card Corporation and Synergy Marketing, Inc. during the last fiscal year.
+Combining auction- and shopping-related transaction values, total domestic e-commerce transaction value amounted to ¥311.0 billion, a year-on-year increase of 11.3%.

-Although we continue to make upfront investments in order to strengthen our operating base for the future, operating income, income before income taxes and net income attributable to the owners of the parent increased significantly due to the recognition of gain from remeasurement relating to business combination with ASKUL Corporation.
+Although we continue to make upfront investments in order to strengthen our operating base for the future, operating income increased due to the growth in revenue.
+The decline in income before income taxes and net income attributable to owners of the parent is mainly affected by the posting of non-operating income as a result of the conversion of The Japan Net Bank, Limited into an affiliated company under the equity-method which occurred in the same period of the previous fiscal year.